thanos-io/thanos/docs/proposals-accepted/202207-granular-endpoint-configuration.md

 Let’s imagine we have an Observer Cluster that is hosting Thanos Querier along with Thanos Store Gateway.
 Within the same Observer Cluster, we would like to connect one or more Thanos Sidecars.
 Additionally, we also want to connect the Querier in the Observer Cluster to several remote instances of Thanos Sidecar in remote clusters.

-In this scenario we need to use a proxy server (e.g. envoy).
-But, it would probably be simpler to do away with the proxies and let Thanos speak directly and securely with the remote endpoints.
+In this scenario we can use a proxy server (e.g. envoy).
+In thanos as we have multiple queriers connected to a central querier, Envoy can efficiently loadbalance gRPC connections, something we currently don't support natively in Thanos.
+If we used the endpoints config to connect the global to the regional queriers, they will not be able to scale regional queriers due to the persistent nature of gRPC connections.
+We can use Envoy when we need to scale our regional queries but here having an endpoint configuration is a better option in distributed store architecture as Thanos can communicate securely and directly through remote endpoints.

 ## Pitfalls of the current solution